BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration.md

 1. This field is optional.
 You can delete this if you had the default value of `100`.
 2. This field is new and optional.
 It replaces the old `check_interval` field.
 You can delete this if you had the default value of `100`.
-3. In case you never had the `npcs` field you now need to make `npcs: PACKAGE` so all effects will be added to the npcs defined in the package.
+3. In case you never had the `npcs` field and the effect were played on every npc in the package, you now need to add the `npcs` section with every npc the effect should be played at.
 4. In case you never had the `pitch` field, you need to use the default value of `-90`.
 </div>